 In 18th-century Spain the Guillami family ran one of two outstanding workshops, the other belonging to the Contreras family.
 Intensive research in the Barcelona Guild of Carpenters (‘Gremi de fusters de Barcelona’) archives by Joan Pellisa has shown that the name ‘Guillami’ can be traced back to the 16th century.

 The first person of that name who can be clearly identified as a guitar maker is Rafel Guillami.
-It is believed that he could be related to the subsequent Joan Guillami i Nin, although there is no documentary proof.
-Barcelona’s cathedral archives have suffered losses over the years from fires and episodes of looting that have made it impossible to locate Joan Guillami’s birth certificate, although several official documents point to 1699 as his official year of birth, rather than the commonly accepted 1702.
+He could be related to the subsequent Joan Guillami i Nin, although there is no documentary proof.
+Barcelona’s cathedral archives have suffered losses over the years from fires and looting that have made it impossible to locate Joan Guillami’s birth certificate.
+However, several official documents point to 1699 as his official year of birth, rather than the commonly accepted 1702.

-Both instruments are quite Italianate in construction, with classical pins in the upper and lower ends of the back and a distinctive Genoese-style scroll template that seems to have been used by both father and son throughout their working lives, not only in the violins but also in the cellos.
-As John Dilworth points out in our forthcoming book, it is possible that Guillami could have encountered Genoese instruments since Genoa was a natural trading partner of the Iberian peninsula, and Barcelona in particular.
+Both instruments are quite Italianate in construction, with classical pins in the back and a distinctive Genoese-style scroll.
+This scroll template seems to have been used by the Guillamis throughout their lives for both violins and cellos.
+As John Dilworth points out in our book, it is possible that Guillami could have encountered Genoese instruments since Genoa was a natural trading partner of the Iberian peninsula, and Barcelona in particular.

 The heavily chambered scroll, retaining traces of black stain, and the backward-leaning head with the slightly squared-off chin, help to make these makers identifiable at a glance.
 The soundholes are nicely cut and we can see the clear influence of the father in the viola, with the tendency that developed in his later violas for smaller wings with a much broader appearance.